CheckBox in Blazor TreeView Component

 }

-The Blazor TreeView component allows for the rendering of checkboxes before each node by enabling the ShowCheckBox property.
-However, if the application requires checkboxes to only be rendered for child nodes, the checkbox for the parent node can be removed by customizing the CSS.
+The Blazor TreeView component can render checkboxes before each node when ShowCheckBox is enabled.
+To display checkboxes only for child nodes, the checkboxes for parent nodes can be removed by applying custom CSS.

 @using Syncfusion.Blazor.Navigations